handsontable/hyperformula/README.md

 ### handsonengine-diff

-This script provides a diff tool between 3 csv files: formulas csv file, expected values csv file (exported from other tool) and with another CSV computed by our engine.
+This script provides a diff tool between 3 CSV files: a CSV file with formulars, a CSV file with expected values (exported from some other tool), and another CSV file with values computed by our engine.

 Usage: